 Telogen Effluvium is a reflective type of hair loss.
 There are two varieties – Acute and Chronic.
-These would include physical health issues, iron deficiencies, thyroid imbalances, polycystic ovaries, anxiety, depression etc. Any of these symptoms can cause an increased rate of hair fall over the whole scalp and subsequently lead to thinning of the hair.
+These would include physical health issues, iron deficiencies, thyroid imbalances, anxiety, depression etc. Any of these symptoms can cause an increased rate of hair fall over the whole scalp and subsequently lead to thinning of the hair.

-In the third stage, these exclamation hairs should fall out and normal regrowth should begin to take place.
+In the third stage, these exclamation hairs will fall out and normal regrowth should begin to take place.
 New hair can either grow back with colour, or begin white before resuming with colour or begin white and stay white (quite rare).

-Some people may only suffer for a few months from start to end, but others can be unfortunate and have problems for a year or more.
+Some people may only suffer for a few months from start to end, but others can be more unfortunate and have problems for a year or more.

 Cicatricial Alopecia has been more recently found to be caused by a progressive inflammatory process which can lead to the destruction or demise of the hair follicle.

 There are different types of Cicatricial Alopecia.
-The most common types we tend to diagnose and treat are Lichen Planopilaris, Frontal Fibrosing Cicatricial Alopecia, Central Centrifugal Cicatricial Alopecia and Folliculitis Decalvins.
+The most common types we tend to diagnose and treat are Lichen Planopilaris, Frontal Fibrosing Alopecia, Central Centrifugal Cicatricial Alopecia and Folliculitis Decalvins.

 The reason as to why the initial chronic inflammation arises in the first instance, is still unknown.
-Cicatricial conditions, once begun, can slowly progress for years, and can lead to permanent baldness in the affected areas.
+Cicatricial conditions, once begun, can slowly progress for years, and will lead to permanent baldness in the affected areas.
 Our aim in treating these chronic complaints is to slow down, minimise and contain further hair loss.

 Older hairs are easily pulled but newer hairs tend to break near the scalp when tugged so the patches are never usually completely bald.